ChauhanHitansh/Iris_Insights_AI_accounts/README.md

 4. Run the Python script to visualize the renewable energy data and perform analysis.

 ## Summary of Results:
-- The analysis highlights key renewable energy sources and their distribution across states.
-- Yearly trends reveal steady growth in solar and wind energy generation.
+- The analysis highlights a page to view you accounts transactions and be able to see the profits or loss made last month.

 ## Challenges Faced:
-- Graph scaling for large datasets
+- Finding a dataset for our project.